-All Psychology student studies requiring the use of human subjects must be sponsored by a Psychology faculty member and approved by the Georgia Tech Institutional Review Board (IRB).
-The approval requirement is not limited to theses and dissertations but applies to all studies performed under the aegis of the School of Psychology.
+All Psychology studies requiring the use of human subjects must be sponsored by a Psychology faculty member and approved by the Georgia Tech Institutional Review Board (https://oria.gatech.edu/irb).
+The approval requirement is not limited to theses and dissertations but applies to all studies performed at Georgia Tech.